 "Prelaw" at Indiana University Bloomington

 The term "prelaw" merely refers to any student or alumnus who is considering the possibility of law school at some point in the future.
 You do not have to be committed to the idea of attending law school to meet with a Prelaw Advisor, and you don't need to come in with specific questions.
-But we do recommend that you come in and meet with us!
 Read the sections below for more details.

 Notice the many Prelaw Events at IUB: